phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 ### Low contiguity
 Low contiguity assemblies tend to have very large numbers of contigs.
 This greatly increases the complexity of the scaffolding problem, and the opportunities to make mistakes.
 The best way to avoid the problem of low contiguity is to use high-quality starting data (PacBio reads) at high coverage.

 Contiguity is normally measured using N50, which is a statistic summarizing the size distribution of sequences.
-Briefly, the N50 of an assembly is the length of the sequence in the assembly for which at least half of the total sequence length of the assembly is in sequences at least as large as this one.
+N50 is the minimum length of the set of the longest contigs that contain half the genome.

 All else being equal, you want your N50 to be as large as possible.
 The N50 of the assembly will howerver depend a lot on the genome size and chromosome sizes of the species.
 For example, we like having N50 > 1Mbp for large genome assemblies, but N50 = 1Mbp would be very suspicious for a brewer's yeast (_Saccharomyces cerevisiae_) assembly, as most of the chromosomes of this organism are <1Mbp in length and the total genome size is only 12Mbp.